daniel-stafford/APML/README.md

 ## Updates

-* *Friday, 2nd May: Course material of first week to be uploaded*.
+* Sunday, 4th May: Upload course material of first week and assignments.
+* *Monday, 6th May: Upload adjusted course material and solutions of first day.*

 ## Set up Python